In order to talk about LTV, let’s take a look at the bigger picture first.

 And if the customer is satisfied and if the reseller has the right products to keep the customer around, he can easily make $1,000 out of this customer in the next few years.

 Check how much you earn on average and by channels.
 If it’s a good cost-to-earnings ratio, you can afford to have one-time buyers.

 But if not, you’re actually leaking money even as you’re keeping marketing costs down.

 It turns out it’s a better strategy to spend more on acquiring your customers and put the focus on retention.

-If you’re up for the challenge, products like Metrilo that are designed to help you understand and increase your customer LTV are around to help you on this wonderful journey of growing your own eCommerce business.
+If you’re up for the challenge, products like Metrilo are designed to help you understand and increase your customer LTV.
+Use every opportunity for growing your business.